Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Method

 We perform this growth recalculation by taking the necessary properties ($M_{\rm{BH}}$, $\rho$, $c_s$) to calculate the expected accretion rate (Equation~\ref{eq:accretion}, with imposed Eddington limit).
 We repeat this calculation at each timestep to find the expected mass at the following timestep (i.e. $M_{\rm{BH},i+1} = M_{\rm{BH},i} + \dot{M}_{\rm{BH,i}} \Delta t$).
 In this way we are able to reproduce the full accretion history of the entire black hole population, but with the freedom to change certain parameters (e.g. seeding a subset of the black hole population or changing the initial seed mass).
 We also incorporate black hole mergers in our new calculation.
 Because we are using the gas properties local to black holes in the original simulation, our black holes are necessarily subsets of the original Illustris black holes (though often with different masses).
 Thus the mergers for our new black hole populations are also subsamples of the mergers occurring in the original simulation (and for each merger, the simulation saves the merger time and the ID and mass of each black hole).
 We determine mergers in our recalculated history by extracting mergers in the original simulation which involve only black holes seeded in our new model, at which point we combine the masses of the merging black hole pair (using our newly-calculated mass histories).

 We note that black holes in the Illustris simulation merge as soon as they are within the black hole smoothing length of one another, without considering the hardening/merging timescale, which may delay when a given black hole pair should merge.
 In this analysis we use the merging times of the original simulation, but note that an extended hardening times may delay black hole mergers and thus impact our predicted black hole merger rate.
-However, an initial investigation finds that adding a delay of 1Gyr has minimal impact on the overall merger rates, except at the highest redshifts where the first black hole mergers occur.
+However, an initial investigation finds that adding a delay of 1Gyr has minimal impact on the overall merger rates, except at the highest redshifts where the first black hole mergers occur, consistent with results from \citet{Salcido2016}, who found minimal impact for delay timescales of 5Gyr in gas-poor galaxies.

 We note that the primary limitation of our model is the inability to incorporate self-consistent feedback and self-regulation into post-processing calculations.
 In the original simulation, AGN feedback is deposited into the surrounding gas as the black hole grows; in our post-processing analysis we are able to modify the accretion history of the black hole, but the feedback energy deposited remains unchanged.
 At low black hole masses we expect this to have a minimal impact, as the black holes are generally too small to have a strong impact on the gas supply of their host halo.
 At high black hole mass, we know that quasar feedback plays an important role, and acts as a catalyst for self-regulation of further growth \citep[e.g.][]{Sijacki2007, DeGrafBHGrowth2012}.
 Thus our recalculated growth histories may underestimate the final black hole mass, but this will only be relevant for black holes whose recalculated mass is substantially below the original mass at the time when feedback-induced self-regulation begins (we further discuss this issue and potential implications in Section \ref{sec:globalproperties}).